wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 ## Synopsis (max 150 words)
-MUGQIC_PIPELINE program maintain 7 different pipelines and currently develop 3 others,and each of them contains 10 to 40 steps.
-My project is an integrated system which will automatically output flowchart based on different steps(e.g 1-20 or 1,4,9,11,20,21-30) and kinds of pipeline (e.g dnaseq,rnaseq) when pipeline is called.
+MUGQIC_PIPELINE program maintains 7 different kinds of pipelines and currently develops 3 others, and each of them contains 10 to 40 steps.
+My project is an integrated system which will automatically output flowchart based on different steps (e.g 1-20 or 1,4,9,11,20,21-30) and kinds of pipeline (e.g dnaseq,rnaseq) when pipeline is called.

 ##  Benefits to Community (max 250 words)
 Flowchart creator is a user-friendly add-on to MUGQIC_PIPELINE.
-As metioned in **Synopsis**, MUGQIC_PIPELINE has many different kinds of pipelines and user can decide steps range, in this case, a flowchart contains all information which make MUGQIC_PIPELINE software more friendly and concrete.
-For example, flowchart contains start node(contains pipeline type,time and output path), step node(e.g. step1:convert BAM to FASTQ files), input/output node(e.g. BAM/FAST files) and action node(tell user what action dose the step do).
-Plus, I will make an integrated Flowchart creator API in pipeline base class so that it will has no requirement that change the pipeline class to add new type pipeline in future.
+As metioned in **Synopsis**, MUGQIC_PIPELINE has many different kinds of pipelines and user can decide steps range, in this case, a flowchart contains all information which make MUGQIC_PIPELINE software more user-friendly and concrete.
+For example, flowchart contains start node (contains pipeline type,time and output path), step node (e.g. step1:convert BAM to FASTQ files), input/output node (e.g. BAM/FAST files) and action node (tell user what action dose the step do).
+Plus, I will make an integrated Flowchart creator API in pipeline base class so that it will has no requirement that changing the pipeline class in order to add new type pipeline in future.

 ## Coding Plan & Methods
 Describe perceived obstacles and challenges, and how you plan to overcome them.